spestana/spestana.github.io/_posts/2021-01-05-data-analysis-class-2020.md

 ---

-# Data Analysis in Water Science, Fall 2020
+# Teaching Data Analysis in Water Science (Fall 2020)
 *Jan.
 2021*

 In the fall 2020 quarter, I taught the course “Data Analysis in Water Sciences” in the Civil and Environmental Engineering (CEE) Department here at UW.
 This is a joint undergraduate and graduate course that is taken by senior undergraduate students, professional Masters students, and research-track Masters and PhD students (typically in the [Hydrology & Hydrodynamics]( https://www.ce.washington.edu/research/areas/water) or [Environmental Engineering]( https://www.ce.washington.edu/research/areas/environmental) research areas).
 This course is also part of the new CEE [Data Science Option](https://www.ce.washington.edu/current/phd/data-science-option) curriculum in partnership with the UW [eScience Institute]( https://escience.washington.edu/uw-data-science-options/).